 The purpose of the NCAC formalized mentoring and consultation process is to provide participants, trained in a nationally-recognized child forensic interview model, the opportunity to receive personalized feedback on two recorded forensic interviews, engage in group discussion, examine current research and literature related to the field of forensic interviewing, as well as hone basic interviewing skills.

 Each participant provides two recorded forensic interviews to their assigned Group Leader.
-The Group Leader reviews the recordings supplied by participants and provide feedback to the individual interviewer.
+The Group Leader reviews the recordings supplied by participants and provides feedback to the individual interviewer.
 Professional peer review methods are employed to maintain standards, improve performance, and provide credibility.
 Highly skilled Forensic Interviewers and/or Trainers serve as Group Leaders.

 Additionally each month, participants of the Mentoring and Consultation Groups are assigned a current research article related to challenging and emerging issues in child forensic interviewing.
 Participants are expected to read the assigned article in preparation for group discussions via webinar.
 The schedule for group webinar discussions is provided to the right.